rpsalmon/helllo_world/README.md

 The space I occupy is ELT extract and load for transformation\
 KNIME\
 I need to deploy a tool, analysis, project

+## OK FOR REAL THIS TIME

+### 01/06 Prep for a screen
+Refreshed and performed a Holt-winters triple-exponential forecast, manually...goal is to it using Pandas\
+Recieved the new machine - spending some time acclimating to Linux